takeokalabnerf/Spinal-conditioning_Lavaud-et-al/README.md

 # Two distinct inhibitory neuronal classes govern acquisition and recall of spinal sensorimotor learning - Figure replication

 ## Extraction of the data
-Data are extracted from the manual single-unit sorting (provided on demand, for further details, see "Preprocessing of neural recordings" in the Methods section).
-All information about single-unit are stored in a matlab table code frM or frY, for the Learner or Control animal respectively.
+Data are extracted from the curated dataset (provided on demand, for further details, see "Preprocessing of neural recordings" in the Methods section).
+Selected information about single-unit are stored in a matlab table (frM or frY), for the Learner or Control animals respectively.
 The following code allow the creation of the tables:
 ```sh
 Creation_table_Learners_Controls.m
 ```
 Each table contains the following information:
 - Recording: Recording number
-- Id_horr: Identification number of the single unit during the single unit refinement For the following, please note that the early phase and middle phase are merged in our analysis and represents the amount of time during which the animal is receiving cues during the conditionning ([0-600]s).
-The late phase is the time from the last cues to the end of the conditionning ([0-600]s.
+- Id_horr: Cluster number of the unit given by kilosort.
+For the following, please note that the “early phase” and “middle phase” are cuts of the “pre-criterion phase” that are not used in the paper.
+The “late phase” correspond to the “post criterion phase” (see the methods section: "Single-unit analysis of genetically undefined spinal neurons").
-- Tbin: Time bin reprensing for each row, the start and the end of the spontaneous phase, the early phase, the middle phase and the last phase. phase_early+phase_middle+phase_late=600).
+- Tbin: Time bin representing for each row, the start and the end of the baseline (or also called in the codes spontaneous phase, the pre-criterion (early phase + the middle phase) and the post-criterion (late phase).
-- Fr_spont: 1-second time-bin of the firing rate during the 10 minutes of the spontaenous period.
+- Fr_spont: 1-second bin of the firing rate during the 10 minutes of the baseline/spontaneous period.
 - Fr_average_spont: Average of Fr_spont.
-- Fr_early: 1-second time-bin of the firing rate during the early phase.
+- Fr_early: 1-second bin of the firing rate during the early phase.
-- Fr_middle: 1-second time-bin of the firing rate during the middle phase.
+- Fr_middle: 1-second bin of the firing rate during the middle phase.
-- Fr_late: 1-second time-bin of the firing rate during the late phase.
+- Fr_late: 1-second bin of the firing rate during the late phase.
-- Fr_after: 1-second time-bin of the firing rate during the 10 minutes after the end of the conditioning.
+- Fr_after: 1-second bin of the firing rate during the 10 minutes following the end of the conditioning.
 - Fr_average_after: Average of Fr_after.
 For the following, z-score are calculated as
 > z = (x-μ)/σ